 - 1. Set up and connect the computer as per the manufacturer's instructions.
 Plug the computer power cord into an AC Power socket and power on the computer. - 2.
 Copy the contents of the USB flash drive that came with the Brewer to the C: drive of the computer. - 3.
-Use a text editor to display the OP_ST.NNN file in the C:\BDATA\NNN (NNN is the Brewer Number).
-The third line of this file will be in the form of 'ICFJJJYY.nnn'.
+Use a text editor to display the OP\ST.NNN file in the C:\BDATA\NNN (NNN is the Brewer Number).
+The third line of this file will be in the form of 'ICFJJJYY.nnn'. - 4.
+Using a text editor again, open the 'ICF' file as found in step 3.

-- 4. Using a text editor again, open the 'ICF' file as found in step 3. - Line item #24 (following MkIII entry) is the number of the rs232 (COM:) port used for communications with the Brewer.
+Line item #24 (following MkIII entry) is the number of the COM port used for communications with the Brewer.
 The number shown (1 or 2) must match the Computer COM: port number which will be used in this installation, and should be changed if it is not correct.
 Please note that port number 1 and port number 2 are the only valid entries. - 5.
-Go to the C:\Brewer directory, and with the text editor, open the file OP_ST.FIL and edit this file such that the Brewer number to be installed matches the first entry in the file and that the correct path of the Bdata directory is in the second entry. - 6.
+Go to the C:\Brewer directory, and with the text editor, open the file OP\ST.FIL and edit this file such that the Brewer number to be installed matches the first entry in the file and that the correct path of the Bdata directory is in the second entry. - 6.
 Configure the AUTOEXEC.BAT file (for DOS), or the Startup Menu (for Windows based systems), if it is desired to have the Brewer restart automatically following a power failure. - 7.
-Test the Software and COM Port: - Connect the computer side of the communication cable to the RS-422/RS-232 converter box. - Plug the output of the Power Adapter into the converter box and plug the adapter into the AC Power Bar - the AC Power indicator on the converter will illuminate. - Plug the converter serial cable into the appropriate COM: port of the Computer, using an adapter, if necessary see step 4 above. - Launch the Brewer command program by running the BREWCMDW.EXE file through Windows, or by typing 'BREWCMD.EXE' at a DOS prompt - at this point activity will appear on the computer screen, but for this test, only the lights on the converter need to be monitored. - 10.
-Exit the Brewer command program by typing 'quit'+ Enter. - 11.
+Test the Software and COM Port: - a.
+Connect the computer side of the communication cable to the RS-422/USB converter box. - b.
+Plug the converter cable into the appropriate port of the Computer - c.
+Launch the Brewer command program by running the BREWCMDW.EXE file through Windows, or by typing 'BREWCMD.EXE' at a DOS prompt at this point activity will appear on the computer screen, but for this test, only the lights on the converter need to be monitored.

+- 8. Exit the Brewer command program by typing 'quit' + Enter. - 9.
 Turn off Computer power.